 By the end of the course you’ll know how to assemble and use your diving equipment, how to plan and execute a safe dive, and how to deal with the most common problems underwater.

-On completion of your training dives you’ll receive a Diver’s Certification Card (“C-Card”).
-That and your diver’s logbook will allow you to rent dive gear and tanks, and to join diveboat excursions and diving vacations around the world!
+On completion of your training dives you’ll receive a Diver’s Certification Card & (“E-Card”).
+That and your diver’s logbook will allow you to rent dive gear and tanks, and to join dive boat excursions and diving vacations around the world!

 Why Rogue Aquatics?
 Our state-of-the-art facility is the place to learn to dive in Oregon.
 Our indoor heated pool allows you to practice skills in ideal conditions.
 And we can give you additional pool practice time to insure you’re as comfortable as possible for your application dives.

-Course Dates: Our Open Water Diver courses normally meet on Tuesday and Thursday evenings.
+Course Dates: Our Open Water Diver courses normally meet on Monday, Wednesday, and Friday evenings.
 We have new classes starting each month.
 We can also run courses on Saturday and Sunday afternoons.
-We need a minimum of three students to schedule a class.
+We need a minimum of four students to schedule a class.
 If your life is very busy, we can arrange a private course to fit your schedule, for an additional fee.

 Equipment: We provide the scuba gear, weights, and tanks.
 We ask you to provide your own snorkeling gear (mask, snorkel, fins, boots, gloves, and mouthpieces).
 Come in and see the range of gear we offer.
 You’re welcome to try alternatives in the pool, before and during the course!